Update and manage modules you created

 For more information on GitHub secrets, see the GitHub documentation for creating secrets for a repository.

 3. Push a tag to your repo or create a new release.
 The specific step to take to release your software depends on your CI workflow, your GitHub configuration, and the run step you defined earlier.
-Once complete, your module will upload to the Viam registry with the appropriate version automatically.
+Once complete, your module will upload to the Viam Registry with the appropriate version automatically.

 For more details, see the upload-module GitHub Action documentation, or take a look through one of the following example repositories that show how to package and deploy modules using the Viam SDKs: